 Ellen Paltiel is a graduate of Columbia Law School, where she was a Harlan Fiske Stone Scholar and served as an Intern to Honorable David G. Trager of the United States District Court for the Eastern District of New York.
 Her practice includes commercial and securities litigation, white collar defense, and regulatory enforcement matters.
 Ellen formerly practiced with Debevoise & Plimpton and also served as an adjunct associate professor at the Columbia Graduate School of Journalism where she taught defamation and libel law.
 She co-authored the book “Reporter’s Privilege,” as well as numerous articles on various First Amendment issues.
 She speaks French.

 Dr. Walia practices commercial and intellectual property litigation in a variety of disciplines, including pharmaceutical patent litigation, Hatch-Waxman litigation (including ANDA litigation), and products liability.
 He also practices healthcare, regulatory, and compliance law.
 Prior to law school, he completed his premedical education from Delhi University and earned a medical doctorate degree from Armed Forces Medical College, the second highest ranked medical school in India.
 He practiced as an attending anesthesiologist physician in several American hospitals.
-He was named by Managing IP as an “IP Star” in 2015 and 2016.
+He has been named by Managing IP as an “IP Star” for patents each year since 2015.
 Dr. Walia is a co-author and associate editor of the 2016 American Bar Association edition of ANDA Litigation: Strategies and Tactics for Pharmaceutical Patent Litigators.

 He earned his J.D. from St. John’s University School of Law where he served as Editor-in-Chief of the New York Real Property Law Journal, the Articles & Notes Editor of the American Bankruptcy Institute Law Review, president of the Patent Law Society, and as a member of the Moot Court Honor Society.
 Prior to joining the firm, Dr. Walia practiced at Kaye Scholer, LLP.
 Dr. Walia is a member of the firm’s Diversity Committee.
 Dr. Walia is fluent in Urdu, Hindi, and Punjabi.